For Women in Science Programme

 - The L’Oréal-UNESCO For Women in Science Awards, given each year to five outstanding women scientists – one per continent – for the contributions of their research, the strength of their commitments and their impact on society.

 - The UNESCO-L’Oréal international Fellowships.
 Granted annually since 2000 to 15 promising young women scientists, at the doctoral or post-doctoral level, they encourage international scientific cooperation and the development of cross-cultural networks.

 - The L'Oréal National Fellowships with the support of the UNESCO National Commissions, which anchor the For Women in Science programmes in countries around the world, while respecting their particularities and specific needs.

 In its aim to promote and encourage women throughout their scientific careers, the For Women in Science partnership has also developed a global network of International, Regional and National Fellowship programmes aimed at supporting young women who represent the future of science.
-To date, Fellowships have been granted to more than 2,530 women in 112 countries, permitting them to pursue their research in institutions at home or abroad.
+To date, Fellowships have been granted to more than 2,720 women in over 112 countries, permitting them to pursue their research in institutions at home or abroad.
 The programme has become a benchmark of scientific excellence on an international scale.
 It brings visibility to outstanding women scientists and thus provides strong role models to girls and young women considering science careers.